fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-19-nestjs-cronjob.md

 - cron: from linux
 - Schedule: from Nestjs
 - node-cron: from Node.js
+- Agenda, Node-Schedule: MIT-licensed scheduler for Node

+<p>A comparing between some of them you can see <a href="https://blog.logrocket.com/comparing-best-node-js-schedulers/">here</a>.</p>

 {% highlight ruby %}
 $ npm install --save @nestjs/schedule